rfjd/1D-PNP-Perturbation-Solution/README.md

-A second-order perturbation solution to the ac PNP equations for ac potentials.
+A second-order perturbation solution to the Poisson-Nernst-Planck (PNP) equations for ac potentials.
 The second-order term provides an approximation for the **AREF** between parallel electrodes.

 This program is written in python.
 The packages matplotlib and pylatexenc are required.